Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

   * Upon clicking on login, the user will come to the login page which will have a link to recover password if forgotten and reset it
 * As a Returning Visitor, I want to be able to to get in touch with the company for support when needed
    * Users searching for support can look to the footer for the company’s contact details
+* As a Returning Visitor, I want to be able to read new blog articles on the website.
+   * Users are able to find new blog posts by visiting the blog page via the top navbar & check the page for new posts.
+Here the date and time of publishing will give the user a good sense of whether its new or old.
+* As a Returning Visitor, I want to be able to leave reviews under products I've purchased in the past.
+   * Users are able to leave product reviews via the Customer Review section under each product in the product details page.
+Here users can rate the number of stars using the dropdown menu selection and leave a comment in the comment box.

 ### C. Frequent Visitor Goals